Page last updated December 5, 2024

 ETA is the federal agency responsible for providing program direction and oversight.
 The OIG conducts independent oversight of the UI program through audits to strengthen the integrity and efficiency of the program and through criminal investigations to detect and deter large-scale fraud.
 The OIG’s federal criminal investigations are time and resource-intensive and one of the last lines of defense in safeguarding the UI program from fraud.

-Our April 2020 advisory report2 outlined areas of concern the Department and the states should consider as they implemented the CARES Act UI programs.
+Our April 2020 advisory report outlined areas of concern the Department and the states should consider as they implemented the CARES Act UI programs.
 Our identification of these areas represents years of work relating to DOL’s UI program, including the response to past disasters.
 One of these areas was state preparedness, specifically, the issues of staffing and system capabilities.
-Our audit work has confirmed these issues persisted into the pandemic.3 For example, many states had not developed or implemented UI IT modernization plans that improved the timeliness or accuracy of UI benefits processing.4 Ensuring states have these plans in place—and are actively pursuing implementation—would be a strong step toward improving the administration of benefits, particularly during a future crisis.
+Our audit work has confirmed these issues persisted into the pandemic.
+For example, many states had not developed or implemented UI IT modernization plans that improved the timeliness or accuracy of UI benefits processing.2 Ensuring states have these plans in place—and are actively pursuing implementation—would be a strong step toward improving the administration of benefits, particularly during a future crisis.

 Rapid deployment of CARES Act funding was critical in helping workers in need.
 Staff at ETA and states struggled during the COVID-19 pandemic as SWAs worked to ensure timely and accurate UI benefits in a time of national emergency.
 Anticipating and addressing the increased risk that came with the expanded funding was also vital to meeting the intent of the CARES Act.
-As the OIG’s prior audit work has shown, quickly deploying funds can result in shortcomings in the effective and efficient implementation of stimulus programs.
-For example, a 2011 audit report5 found states took over a year to spend most of the American Reinvestment and Recovery Act of 2009 (Recovery Act) funding available for emergency staffing, and at least 40 percent of funding for this purpose was unspent after 15 months.
+As the OIG’s prior audit work has shown, attempts to quickly deploy funds can result in shortcomings in the effective and efficient implementation of stimulus programs.
+For example, a 2011 audit report found states took over a year to spend most of the American Reinvestment and Recovery Act of 2009 (Recovery Act) funding available for emergency staffing, and at least 40 percent of funding for this purpose was unspent after 15 months.

-In addition, a separate audit on the Recovery Act6 found $1.3 billion of the $7 billion that DOL provided to states for UI modernization, including information technology (IT) modernization, would likely not have been spent before the period of availability expired.
+In addition, a separate audit on the Recovery Act found $1.3 billion of the $7 billion that DOL provided to states for UI modernization, including information technology (IT) modernization, would likely not have been spent before the period of availability expired.
 To access these funds, states had to meet certain modernization criteria; once accessed, the funds could be spent for several purposes including to modernize IT systems.
 Of the funds spent from the $7 billion, states did not always take advantage of the opportunity to modernize their IT systems.

 To implement the new UI programs authorized by the CARES Act, states needed sufficient staffing and system resources to manage the extraordinary increases in the number of claims and payments.
 Our pandemic audit work has confirmed that ETA and states continued to face challenges in these areas as they endeavored to implement the new temporary UI programs, including Pandemic Unemployment Assistance (PUA), Pandemic Emergency Unemployment Compensation (PEUC), and Federal Pandemic Unemployment Compensation (FPUC).

 Our subsequent reports found continuing programmatic weaknesses led to certain workers, unemployed through no fault of their own, suffering lengthy delays in receiving benefits.
-For example, states without modernized IT systems faced additional difficulty in promptly implementing the CARES Act programs.7 Further, for the PEUC program, we identified that it took 49 states, on average, 50 days to implement the program.8 However, states with modernized IT were able to implement the PEUC program 15 days faster.
+For example, states without modernized IT systems faced additional difficulty in promptly implementing the CARES Act programs.3 Further, for the PEUC program, we identified that it took 49 states, on average, 50 days to implement the program.4 However, states with modernized IT were able to implement the PEUC program 15 days faster.
 Similarly, modernized states implemented the PUA program 8 days faster.

 Further, we issued audit reports that advised ETA to establish methods to detect and recover improper payments, including fraud, and reported on the PUA program, which posed a significant risk to the UI system.
-PUA’s expanded coverage, for a population of claimants who were traditionally ineligible to receive UI benefits,15 presented significant challenges to states.
+PUA’s expanded coverage, for a population of claimants who were traditionally ineligible to receive UI benefits,12 presented significant challenges to states.
 Further, we found the risk of improper payments including fraud was even higher under PUA because claimants could self certify their eligibility for benefits.

 Moreover, in an effort to expeditiously and efficiently provide UI benefits, states improperly paid billions of dollars.
 In May 2021, ETA provided guidance to states on the waiving of recovery of overpayments when the claimant was without fault and if the repayment would be contrary to equity and good conscience as allowable by the CARES Act .
 This guidance also outlined limited circumstances when the states could use blanket waivers in lieu of recovering overpayments.